The multiple coherence scales of C IV at cosmic noon: Transverse correlation analysis

-where $r_2$ and $\gamma_1$ are the new free parameters, as $r_3$ can be determined by imposing the continuity of $\xi(\Delta r)$, this way $r_3 = r_2(r_0/r_1)^{\gamma/\gamma_1}$.
+where $r_2$ and $\gamma_1$ are the new free parameters because $r_3$ can be determined by imposing the continuity of $\xi(\Delta r)$.
+In this way, $r_3 = r_2(r_0/r_1)^{\gamma/\gamma_1}$.
 In Fig. \ref{tcf_civ} we present the resulting best fit for this model as the black line, corresponding to the best fit parameters: $r_1 = 654^{+100}_{-87}$ kpc, $r_2 = 4.70^{+1.60}_{-1.19}$ kpc, and $\gamma_1 = 1.78 \pm 0.10$.
 We again used the galaxy-galaxy autocorrelation measurements of $\gamma$ and $r_0$ \citep{Durkalec15}, and we considered the data points from \cite{Martin10}.
-If we follow the same reasoning from the arguments for the first break of $\xi(\Delta r)$, a second break implies that these smaller scales are probing a different structure than the one we see at larger separations.
-Indeed, this model fits the data much closer than the simpler models that struggle at the smaller scales, which strongly supports the idea that we are probing a different kind of environment at the smaller scales probed by this survey ($\lesssim 10$ kpc).
+When we follow the same reasoning from the arguments for the first break of $\xi(\Delta r)$, a second break implies that these smaller scales probe a different structure than the one we see at larger separations.
+This model indeed fits the data much closer than the simpler models that struggle at the smaller scales, which strongly supports the idea that we probe a different type of environment at the smaller scales probed by this survey ($\lesssim 10$ kpc).